-200 years of bathing culture
+200 years of bathing culture in Mecklenburg-Vorpommern

 The North has been famous for its bathing culture for more than 200 years.
 Elegant piers, spectacular resort architecture or tranquil fishing cottages and captain's houses await you in the Baltic resorts.
+Germany's Baltic coast offers miles of sandy beaches and historic seaside resorts, perfect for anyone seeking open spaces and natural living.

 Grand Duke Friedrich Franz I followed his personal physician's recommendation and established the first German seaside resort in Heiligendamm in 1793.
 The summer health resort by the sea was born.
 Soon, it wasn't just the nobility who were attracted to the coast but also rich merchants, artists and later the bourgeoisie.
+If you're looking for relaxation, stroll along coastal promenades or piers, enjoying the expansive sea views.
+If you prefer an active break, then the Baltic waters are perfect for all manner of watersports, including sailing or kite surfing.

 The wicker beach chair was even invented in Mecklenburg-Vorpommern.
 The first model was made by the basket maker, Wilhelm Bartelmann, in 1882.
 Since that time, the wind-protecting wicker beach chairs have been just as much a characteristic feature of the Baltic resorts as the elegant piers, spectacular resort architecture and the tranquil fishing cottages and captains houses.